If you have decided that you want to learn to speak Portuguese, then remember that you both are and are not on your own.

 This is because Portuguese is spoken not only in Portugal but it is also a principal language in Brazil (Brazilian Portuguese), Angola, Cape Verde, Mozambique, East Timor, Equatorial Guinea, Guinea-Bissau, and São Tomé and Príncipe.
 Portuguese is also widely spoken in Sri Lanka, Goa, India, and Macau, which shows that is commonly spoken across numerous continents.

-While having any second language will work to your advantage, there’s a reason why Portuguese might make you stand out from the rest.
+While having any second language will work to your advantage, there's a reason why Portuguese lessons and language might make you stand out from the rest.

 Portuguese is said to be the seventh most studied language, therefore, with it being much lower down the table than its popular peers, as a speaker of this language, you could be bringing something unique to a business.

 While being fluent in Portuguese is a huge advantage for those seeking work in the country, it can also be a real benefit for those choosing to stay in the UK as their employers might see this as a very good strength and addition to the business.

 Furthermore, corporate life aside, being able to speak Portuguese fluently like a near native (or at least as an intermediate speaker) can bring you many personal gains.

 For instance, it will fill you with such joy when you go to Portugal and can actually get by and participate in a conversation with the locals.
 Similarly, being able to welcome someone from Portugal into your own country and put them at ease is a very rewarding thing to do, especially if their English skills aren't quite as advanced as yours in their mother tongue.

 Finally, imagine one day falling in love with a Portuguese man or woman, and the positives this could bring to your life all-round.
 Fate might have it that, if you didn't take the time to learn Portuguese, then you may never have had the opportunity to meet your soulmate and to get to know each other in a romantic way because of a language barrier!